Vyral/brett-jennings/_posts/2025-07-16-the-bay-area-real-estate-market-is-balancing-in-summer-2025-here-s-why.md

 ---
 layout: post
-title: The Bay Area Real Estate Market Is Balancing In Summer 2025—Here’s Why
+title: Is the 2025 Housing Market Making a Comeback?
 date: 2025-07-16 05:00:00
 tags:
 excerpt: >-